Audio repellent in Fairfield parks called a headache by neighbors

 The devices have been in place for years, but recently, Fairfield neighbors began to notice the sound earlier in the evenings when the park is still packed with families and children.

-Neighbors told CBS13 they wanted the City of Fairfield to push the start time of the Mosquito back.
+Neighbors said they wanted the City of Fairfield to push the start time of the Mosquito back.
 A spokesperson for the city said they were considering a 9 p.m. start time, but did not provide a timeline for the change.

 for more features.